 Discomfort is the new black: Six ways nonprofit leaders can support their boards to become more inclusive and diverse

 It’s ok.
-No one is going to shoot darts at your leadership team because you and your board have been asleep at the wheel when it comes to racial equity and diversifying your staff and board membership.
+No one is going to shoot darts at your leadership team because you and your board have been asleep at the wheel when it comes to racial equity and creating a more inclusive board membership and staff.

 As Maya Angelou said, “When you know better, do better.”
 The time has come.
 You now know better.
 We’ve told you.
 There have been numerous workshops, talks, discussions, and webinars on this subject.
 I’ve done a few myself.
 In fact, I have a new eBook on this very subject.
 Check my website to get some insight.

-But in this quick blog, I am dropping some 411 on six ways nonprofit leaders can support their boards on the journey of doing the right thing and including the rest of us in leadership and board service.
+But in this quick blog, I am dropping some 411 on six ways nonprofit leaders can support creating a more inclusive board on the journey of doing the right thing and including the rest of us in leadership and board service.

 1. Take control.
 A nonprofit’s CEO/executive director should be proactive and make the first call to meet with its board chair or governance chair.
 An invitation to be collaborative could be the catalyst to get the board moving.
 This is an important assignment for the board and the staff.
 They should offer to create a diversity, equity, and inclusion (DEI) committee or task force made up of key staff and board members.
 Together, they can work to identify external resources, to help them to unpack, and sort through the steps on the long journey towards race equity and inclusion.